Stochastic Gradient Methods with Preconditioned Updates: Diagonal Preconditioner

 where $z_t$ is a random vector with Rademacher distribution\footnote{i.e., the components of the $z_t$ are $\pm1$ with equal probability.}, $\mathcal{J}_t$ is an index set randomly sampled from $[n]$, and

-Finally, for $\alpha>0$ (where the parameter $\alpha>0$ is equivalent to the parameter $\epsilon$ in {\tt Adam} \cite{Kingma2015} and {\tt AdaHessian} \cite{Yao2020}), the diagonal preconditioner is:
+Finally, for $\alpha>0$ (where the parameter $\alpha>0$ is equivalent to the parameter $\varepsilon$ in {\tt Adam} \citep{Kingma2015} and {\tt AdaHessian} \citep{Yao2020}), the diagonal preconditioner is:

 The expression \eqref{approx_Hessian_2} ensures that the preconditioner $\hat{D}_{t}$ is always PD, so it is well-defined and results in a descent direction.
 The absolute values are necessary because the objective function is potentially nonconvex, so the batch Hessian approximation could be indefinite.
-In fact, even if the Hessian is PD, $D_t$ in \eqref{approx_Hessian_1} may still contain negative elements due to the sampling strategy used. \\[2pt] The preconditioner \eqref{approx_Hessian_2} is a good estimate of the diagonal of the (batch) Hessian because Hutchinson's updating formula \eqref{approx_Hessian_1} is used.
+In fact, even if the Hessian is PD, $D_t$ in \eqref{approx_Hessian_1} may still contain negative elements due to the sampling strategy used.

+The preconditioner \eqref{approx_Hessian_2} is a good estimate of the diagonal of the (batch) Hessian because Hutchinson's updating formula \eqref{approx_Hessian_1} is used (see also Figures \ref{fig:diagonal_approx}, \ref{fig:diagonal_approx_(-3,3)}).
 Hence, it captures accurate curvature information, which is helpful for poorly scaled and ill-conditioned problems.
-Because the preconditioner is diagonal it is easy and inexpensive to apply it's inverse, and the associated storage costs are low. \\[2pt] The preconditioner \eqref{approx_Hessian_1}+\eqref{approx_Hessian_2} depends on the parameter $\beta$: if $\beta = 1$ then the preconditioner is fixed for all iterations, whereas if $\beta = 0$ then the preconditioner is simply a kind of sketched batch Hessian.
+Because the preconditioner is diagonal it is easy and inexpensive to apply it's inverse, and the associated storage costs are low.

+The preconditioner \eqref{approx_Hessian_1}+\eqref{approx_Hessian_2} depends on the parameter $\beta$: if $\beta = 1$ then the preconditioner is fixed for all iterations, whereas if $\beta = 0$ then the preconditioner is simply a kind of sketched batch Hessian.
 Taking $0<\beta<1$ gives a convex combination of the previous approximation and the current approximation, thereby ensuring that the entire history is included in the preconditioner, but is damped by $\beta$, and the most recent information is also present.
-See Section~\ref{sec:beta} for a detailed discussion of the choice of $\beta$. \\[2pt] The main computational cost of the approximation in \eqref{approx_Hessian_1} is the (batch) Hessian-vector product $\nabla^2P_{\mathcal{J}_t}(w_t)z_t$.
-Fortunately, this can be efficiently calculated using two rounds of back propagation.
-Moreover, the preconditioner is matrix-free, simply needing an oracle to return the Hessian vector product, but it does not need explicit access to the batch Hessian itself; see Appendix B in \cite{Jahani2021}.
-Therefore, the costs (both computational and storage) for this preconditioner are not burdensome. \\[2pt] As previously mentioned, the approximation \eqref{approx_Hessian_1} requires an initial estimate $D_0$ of the diagonal of the Hessian, and this is critical to the success of the preconditioner.
-In particular, one must take
+See Section~\ref{sec:beta} for a detailed discussion of the choice of $\beta$.